powsybl/powsybl-core/docs/grid_exchange_formats/psse/import.md

 - **X** Transmission reactance.
 - **G** Shunt conductance.
 - **B** Shunt susceptance.
-- **TapChanger** Could be a ratio tap changer o a phase tap changer.
+- **TapChanger** Could be a ratio tap changer or a phase tap changer.
 - **OperationalLimits** Current limits for both ends.

 The transformer is connected at both ends if the branch status (field `STAT` in the _Transformer Data_ record) is `1` (In-service)